Graduate assistantships provide

 To be eligible for an

-assistantship, a student must be admitted to the College of Graduate Studies
+assistantship, a student must be admitted to Graduate Studies

 under regular, conditional, or non-degree admission.
 Students who have